sravanneeli/Flask-Apis/README.md

 # Flask-Api's
 In this repository I am developing different flask api's which are basic and useful.
-All this API's work with postman calling with proper url mentioned for each api
+All this API's work with postman calling with proper url mentioned for each api Clone the repository and run the `apis.py` script which will run in local server.
+Call the required api for after the local server url address.

 ## IMDB Data Search
   1. In this api given a question about actor acted in which movies the response will be recent five(5) movies of the actor.